Supplemental Survey Report

 Firms Struggling to Expand Workforce

-August Trends in Remote Work
+August Remote Work

 Service Sector Businesses See Remote Work Persisting